PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 Last week we talked about how computers represent data and instructions using only two symbols 0 and 1, representing the millions and millions of bits in our computer.

 We are now going to learn a new language called C. This language is a *compiled* language (whereas Python was *interpreted*).

-This just means our code is written as text that gets "compiled" into a program file of 0 and 1 instructions for the CPU.
+Previously in Python our text based code was getting read by a program called an "interpreter", that interpreter "interprets" our text written code and runs it as instructions for your computers processor.
+So Python doesn't have to directly deal with memory addresses (the interpreter takes care of that for us), instead it's more like a scripting language.

+We call Python an "interpreted" language because Python code gets "interpreted" by a program, whereas C code will actually get converted to 0s and 1s instructions for our processor (by a program called a "compiler"), which makes C VERY fast.

+C is actually what the Python "interpreter" program was made with!

 Remember how functions work in Python?